 My friends and I spent a couple of hours at Magpupungko Siargao and we enjoyed some cliff jumping, swimming through small caves and exploring the surrounding rocky coastline.

-Note, if you are planning to do some cliff jumping at Magpupungko take a pair of reef shoes or old shoes to climb up on to the rock formations as they are very sharp and jagged.
+Note: If you are planning to do some cliff jumping at Magpupungko, take a pair of waterproof reef shoes or old walking shoes to climb up on to the rock formations as they are very sharp and jagged.

-Magpupungko Rock Pools – Things to do in Siargao
+Magpupungko Rock Pools – Siargao Itinerary

 #3 TAYANGBAN CAVE POOLS

 Tayangban Cave Pool is one of the best inland experiences I had during my visit to Siargao Island.
-Be sure to add Tayangban Cave Pools to your Siargao Itinerary and discover the unique twin cenotes, bat caves and emerald rock pools on a canyoneering adventure at Tayangban Cave.
+Be sure to add Tayangban Cave Pools to your Siargao Island Itinerary and discover the unique twin cenotes, bat caves and emerald rock pools on a canyoneering adventure at Tayangban Cave.

 WHERE IS TAYANGBAN CAVE

-Tayangban Cave is located in Pilar, a small village in the centre of Siargao Island.
+Tayangban Cave is located in Pilar, a small village in the center of Siargao Island.
 To get to Tayangban Cave Pool from the popular Siargao tourist spot, General Luna, it is approximately a 30-minute drive in the same direction as Magpupungko Rock Pools.

 ARRIVING AT TAYANGBAN CAVE POOL

 There is a simple hut at the entrance to Tayangban Cave which acts as the ticket office.
-Tayangban Cave is managed by the property owners who charge a small fee of 70 pesos to explore Tayangban Cave Pool and this includes a must-have guide.
+Tayangban Cave is managed by the property owners who charge a small fee of 100 pesos to explore Tayangban Cave Pool and this includes a must-have guide.

 If you have a dry bag it is possible to take your phone and camera equipment with you, if you don’t have one be prepared for it to get wet.
-We decided to just take our GoPro Hero waterproof camera with us to capture the adventures at Tayangban Cave Pool.
+We decided to just take a GoPro Hero waterproof camera with us to capture all the fun at Tayangban Cave Pool.